turbot/steampipe-mod-digitalocean-insights/dashboards/firewall/docs/firewall_dashboard.md

 This dashboard answers the following questions:

-- How many firewalls are in each region?
+- How many firewalls are there?
+- How many firewalls with unrestricted ingress & egress?